nathangeffen/cagl/README.md

 ## Documentation

-The CAGL manual is available at <http://almostgeneric.org/wp-content/manual.html>.
+This CAGL manual is available at <http://www.almostgeneric.org/manual.html>.

 If you wish to generate the documentation from sources, you need to have *pandoc* installed.
 CAGL documentation is written in [Pandoc Markdown](http://johnmacfarlane.net/pandoc/README.html).